 Between the harmful effects of the COVID-19 pandemic and the high prevalence of preventable healthcare acquired infections, it is clear that organizations need to significantly consider how infection prevention and control tie into patient safety.
 The COVID-19 crisis has highlighted the demand for organizations to adopt a multidisciplinary approach in which patients and staff collaborate to strengthen emergency response and prevent the threat of disease.
 (2)

 As COVID-19 vaccinations are being distributed at higher rates and social distancing restrictions are being lifted, it is especially important that healthcare organizations prioritize infection control and patient safety.
 How can healthcare organizations take a more proactive approach towards patient safety as people start to transition back to normal life in the post-COVID era?

 1. Prioritize Infection Prevention with Daily Rounding

 The first step towards preventing infection is to put a process in place to evaluate infection control measures during daily rounding.
 Implementing a real-time monitoring, measuring, and reporting solution for clinical rounding can help organizations reduce infections rates as we move into the post-COVID era.
 For instance, a quality and performance improvement solution allows leadership teams to quickly and easily conduct rounding on areas like hand hygiene protocol or proper use of personal protective equipment (PPE).
 Taking a proactive approach through the use of daily rounding tools can help organizations prevent infection before it occurs.

 2. Implement a Software Solution for Reporting, Tracking, and Monitoring Infection Control

-Implementing patient safety technology that helps track infection is a critical component of reducing underreporting, as well as improving quality, safety, and efficiency across healthcare organizations.
+Implementing an incident reporting system that helps track infection is a critical component of reducing underreporting, as well as improving quality, safety, and efficiency across healthcare organizations.